ybernal-lib/splunk-aws-serverless-apps/README.md

 ### Packaging
 To build the Serverles Application Module deployment package:
 ```
-npm run build
+npm run build:zip
 ```
 This will package the necessary Lambda function(s) and dependencies into one local deployment zip as specified in `package.json` build script. i.e. for Splunk CloudWatch Serverless Application it creates `splunk-cloudwatch-logs-processor.zip`

 Then upload all local artifacts needed by the SAM template to your previously created S3 bucket.
-You can do this either using **npm** or **AWS CLI**
+You can do this either using **npm** task or directly using **AWS CLI**:

-**Upload using NPM:**
+**Upload using npm:**

 Before you run this command please ensure that you have set correct values in your application .npmrc
 ```
-npm run cf-build
+npm run build:template
 ```

 **Upload using AWS CLI**